duraki/notes/content/posts/bmwe34/modulated-square-wave-signals.md

 In above example, a period of a full cycle equals to pulse width multipled by twice; (since a cycle has a high cycle, and low cycle) - ON/OFF state.

+Blog post titled [Introduction to PWM - Pulse Width Modulation](https://extremeelectronics.co.in/avr-tutorials/introduction-to-pwm-pulse-width-modulation/) provides easy to understand information how is PWM used to generate analgue signals to a digital device such is MCU.
+Alternatively, read the blog post [Generating PWM Signal using AVR Timers - Part I](https://extremeelectronics.co.in/avr-tutorials/pwm-signal-generation-by-using-avr-timers/), and [Generating PWM Signal using AVR Timers - Part II](https://extremeelectronics.co.in/avr-tutorials/pwm-signal-generation-by-using-avr-timers-part-ii/) to understand how PWM generation is implemented in microcontrollers.

 ### Duty Cycle

 The Duty Cycle of a [Square Wave](/modulated-square-wave-signals) **is the ratio of ON time to OFF time** for one single cycle.
 Duty cycle is expressed in percentage (%).